theminingco/.github/README.md

 The repository is set up very easiliy.
 There is an entrypoint file called `run` which handles all command-line argument parsing.
 This file has a set of subcommands.
 To get a list of subcommands run `./run -h`.

-Each subcommand corresponds to a folder in the repository (except for `core` which does not exist as a subcommand).
-If you look closely in the `run` file you can see that the subcommand just resolves the submodule and calls the `main()` function inside that submodule.
+Each subcommand corresponds to a file in the repository.
+If you look closely in the `run` file you can see that most subcommand just resolve the submodule and calls the `main()` function inside that submodule.

 *Copyright © 2023 jewl.app*